soudev/knowledge.mine/stuff/projetos.md

 * [Slack: Be less busy](https://slack.com/) - brings all your communication together in one place.
 It’s real-time messaging, archiving and search for modern teams.

+* [Trello](https://trello.com/) - Organize anything, together.
+Trello is a collaboration tool that organizes your projects into boards.
+In one glance, know what's being worked on, who's working on what, and where something is in a process.

 --

 * [Planning A Front-end JavaScript Application | Telerik Developer Network](http://developer.telerik.com/featured/planning-front-end-javascript-application/)